NoaRa10/Auto_Navigation_for_DBS/README.md

 - Threshold is set at -4 * RMS of the signal (detecting negative peaks only)
 - Refractory period of 1ms before and 2ms after each spike
 - For each detected spike, a waveform snippet is extracted (2ms before and 3ms after the peak)
+- Isolation scores are calculated to assess spike detection quality

 ## Output